Walcott Quarry: Classic expedition

 Visit our fees page for pricing.

 All participants on the Burgess Shale Guided Hikes require a valid national park pass.
 Purchase your pass the day before your guided hike; the park gates and visitor centres are not open in the early morning, and our guides do not sell park passes.
+Passes may be bought after hours from vending machines at Yoho Visitor Centre and Lake Louise Visitor Centre.

 Reservations

-Reservations are required and available starting March 29, 2023.
+Reservations are required and available starting January 21, 2025.
 To make a reservation you will require the following information:

-• Date and hike requested
+• Dates and hike requested

 • Names and ages of participants